How do I know if my cat is happy?

 Happy, confident cats hold their tails high in the air, usually with the little tip curved one way or the other.
 Behaviorists sometimes describe this tail position as the “questionmark position.”

 But not all erect tails are a sign of confident happiness.
-An upright tail that is puffed out (like a bottlebrush, say some behaviorists), is the sign of a cat who is upset, not happy.
+An upright tail that is puffed out (like a bottlebrush), is the sign of a cat who is upset, not happy.

 A happy cat may wave her tail softly and rhythmically, from side to side.
 But again, not all side-to-side motions speak of happiness.
-A cat who is thrashing, thumping, or swishing her tail may be planning an attack[2] or indicating that she is most assuredly NOT happy.
+At cat who is thrashing, thumping, or swishing her tail may be planning an attack[2] and is NOT happy.

 In other words, only when everything else is right with a cat’s world are they free to play.